 While the transference of this sense of humor to the U.S. can be found in the early comic theatrics of the likes of Eduardo Migliaccio and Nicola Paone, it is something that weakened, at least publically, as Italian immigrants assimilated into American culture.
 This sense of distancing is one that will catch the attention of more contemporary Italian American writers, as we will see in the work of Don DeLillo and others.

-In earlier work I have identified what I have called an irony deficiency in Italian American culture that most often occurs in the generation of children of immigrants.
+In an earlier article I have identified what I have called an irony deficiency in Italian American culture that most often occurs in the generation of children of immigrants.
 This deficiency contributes to the lack of development of a tradition of humor in Italian American culture that is observable in most other American ethnic groups.
 Irony deficiency comes from ignorance (especially of one’s history), fear, and or the inability to detach oneself from what it is that can be ironized.
 This leads to the disease of literalism evidenced by the inability to figure out, or outfigure, attempts to be humorous.

 A recent site for observing this disease is in many of the responses of individuals and organizations to such programs as The Sopranos.
-More unified acts by Italian Americans have been launched against fictional portrayal of the mafia than were ever mounted against the real mafiosi in the United States.
+More unified acts by Italian Americans have been launched against fictional portrayals of the mafia than were ever mounted against the real mafiosi in the United States.

 The complete opposite is true in Italy where people have risked and lost their lives in pursuit of reality.
 So what is it about irony deficiency that leads to such behavior?

 Now I must be clear that I am not saying that children of Italian immigrants lack irony altogether.
 Certainly there is a great deal of irony in the writings of the likes of Jerre Mangione, Pietro di Donato, John Fante and Rita Ciresi; what I am interested is where in their writings the irony is located, where it isn’t, and why there is a lack of it in certain situations.
-And so one of the sites to observe this is the portrayal of the working class Italian in American comedy.
+And so one of the sites to observe this is in the portrayal of the working class Italian in American comedy.

 One of the great historical crises of the 20th century was the alienation of working-class identity from everyday consciousness.
 As we can tell from the most recent election campaigns, the focus of political attention has shifted to the middle class, at the expense of the working-class majority of the United States.